osate/examples/core-examples/security/resolute.md

 the component must explicitly defined the security levels it handles.
 Such components must also define the security level for each feature (what security levels are associated with each interface/feature).

+### R6: Bouncer component.
+An MLS component cannot be used as a gateway to downgrade a data from a given security level to another one unless it has been verified.